Elshara/Filegate/README.md

 - **Rich notifications** – Post activity queues email, browser, cookie, and file-cache notifications driven by JSON and XML templates with admin-controlled channels.
 - **Themeable interface** – Palette presets live in flat files so administrators and members can rebrand Filegate from the browser without touching CSS.
 - **Roadmap transparency** – A dedicated roadmap dataset tracks built, in-progress, and planned initiatives with browser-based management and feed summaries.
+- **Self-hosted knowledge base** – Publish onboarding guides and reference articles locally so members can search, filter, and read without leaving Filegate.

 ## Directory layout